x

 These incidents were reported in 2009 by Gold Country Media and the Chico News & Review.

-At one point, Limon alleges in the filing one of these officers asked him for a ride to a massage parlor.
+At one point, Limon alleges in the denied motion one of these officers asked him for a ride to a massage parlor.
 Limon said he feared he would be segregated and retaliated against if he tried to raise any concerns but reported alleged misconduct to a sergeant, who suggested meeting to discuss the allegations in a secluded location in El Dorado Hills at night.

 “I became fearful of such a suggestion as it was unusual, and I expected to meet for an official report at the department in Folsom,” Limon said in the motion.
 “I feared that I would get hurt.
 I informed my wife and my ex-fellow officer at the Sacramento sheriff’s department of the location of the meeting and the nature of the conversation.
 Additionally, I carried my firearm to the meeting.”